 The Hadassah-Brandeis Institute awards grants to support interdisciplinary research or artistic projects on Jewish women and gender issues.
 Scholars, activists, writers and artists who are pursuing research on questions of significance to the field of Jewish women's studies may apply.
-The HBI Research Awards are funded by The Aronson Foundation, the estate of Milicent Jick for an award in the Arts, the HBI Board and members of several HBI Conversations groups.
+The HBI Research Awards are funded by the HBI Board.

 History: Historical research on Jewish women and gender issues in Jewish communities in any time period or geographical location